-On 4 June 2020, the Department of Employment and Labour issued a consolidated directive on health and safety protocols in the workplace, that consolidate and repeal all other directives issued in this regard (C19 OHS).
-The purpose of C19 OHS was to clarify the health and safety measures to be taken by employers in order to protect workers and members of the public who enter their workplaces or who are exposed to their working activities.
-The purpose of the C19 OHS is also to ensure that the measures taken by employers under the Occupational Health and Safety Act 85 of 1995 (OHS Act) are consistent with the overall national strategies and policies to minimise the spread of COVID-19.
-Under AL2, all employers are advised to adhere to all health protocols in place including any the C19 OHS.
-AL2 regulations also dictate that all persons employed in private residences must adhere to relevant health and safety protocols and social distancing measures.
-In addition, the C19 OHS incorporated the Guidance Document by reference, thus arguably rendering the Guidance Document binding.
+The COVID-19 Direction on Health and Safety in the Workplace, which was issued by the Minister of Employment and Labour (Minister) in terms of Regulation 10(8) of the National Disaster Regulations, is entitled 'COVID-19 occupational health and safety measures in workplaces COVID-19 (C19 OHS) 2020'.
+The purpose of this directive is to stipulate the measures to be taken by employers in order to protect the health and safety of workers and members of the public who enter their workplaces or who are exposed to their working activities, and to ensure that the measures taken by employers under the Occupational Health and Safety Act 85 of 1995 (OHS Act) are consistent with the overall national strategies and policies to minimise the spread of COVID-19.
+Under AL3, all employers are advised to adhere to all health protocols in place including any the C19 OHS.
+AL3 regulations also dictate that all persons employed in private residences must adhere to relevant health and safety protocols and social distancing measures.

-13. Who is considered a "worker" in terms of C19 OHS?
+13. Who will be considered as a worker in terms of C19 OHS?

-Any person who works in an employer's workplace, including an employee of the employer or a contractor, a self-employed person or volunteer.
+Any person who works in an employer's workplace, including an employee of the employer or contractor, a self-employed person or volunteer.